 Race HQ: Lakeside

 Race Tracks: Aarva Hills, next to Kau Danda

 Format: Enduro Race

-Activities: Festival and ‘live race’ screening area at the lakeside to engage tourists and other visitors.
+Activities: Festival and live race screening area at the lakeside to engage locals and other visitors.

-Pokhara Enduro Race takes place at the Arba-Bijaya hill range 15KM east of the lakeside.
-The highest point of Arba hill range starts at 1700 meters above sea level, a perfect launch point for the race.
-The hill range has thick sub-tropical vegetation and network of Natural tracks making it ideal for Pokhara Enduro.
-The variation in terrain makes these trails perfect destination for Enduro lovers.
+Pokhara Enduro Race takes place at the Arba-Bijaya hill range 10KM east of the lakeside.
+The highest point of the Arba hill range starts at 1400 meters above sea level, a perfect launch point for the race.
+The hill range has thick sub-tropical vegetation and a network of Natural tracks making it ideal for Pokhara Enduro.
+The variation in terrain makes these trails a perfect destination for Enduro lovers.
 The two river systems fencing the eastern and western flanks of the hill demarcates the Natural endpoints of the race runs.

 Pokhara Enduro Race Route